 Where can I send a letter to the editor?

-If you have comments regarding Chicagoland Gardening’s editorial content, you may contact our editor, Carolyn Ulrich via email.
+If you have comments regarding Chicagoland Gardening’s editorial content, you may contact our editor, Carolyn Ulrich via email at email@example.com.
 Any requests regarding your subscription account should be directed to Customer Service.

 When does each issue get mailed out?